 Refugees and Immigration

 This Workshop has been developed because at this moment in time and history immigration is a word they will be hearing an awful lot on good lights and bad.
-We want to show them towns and cities in the UK that are very diverse and the reasons some people from some parts of the world can flock here to be kept safe, plus of course the story of everyone’s favourite bear who of course turned up in the UK after fleeing his destroyed home.
+We want to show them towns and cities in the UK that are very diverse and the reasons some people from some parts of the world can flock here to be kept safe.
+Tied together with the story of everyone’s favourite bear who of course turned up in the UK after fleeing his destroyed home.

 They will learn…

 Why people are moving around so much